openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Uploading files to SEPAL
 """"""""""""""""""""""""
 If your classification is not stored in SEPAL (e.g. a classification in GEE or a classification created through CODED), you will need to upload it to SEPAL in order to use SEPAL's stratified random sample tool.
-Several options are described in this `page <../setup/FileZilla.html>`_ of the documentation.
+Several options are described in :doc:`../setup/filezilla`.

 .. _Section 4.1.2: